 A few weeks after Lee died, Douglass wrote an editorial for his newspaper, The National Era, about the cause of Lee’s death.
 After citing several obituaries from sources sympathetic to Lee—such as Jefferson Davis, who said Lee “died of a broken heart,” and a journal that said “he died being sadly depressed at the condition of the country, that he could stand it no longer”—Douglass concluded: “From which we are to infer, that the liberation of four millions of slaves and their elevation to manhood, and to the enjoyment of their civil and political rights, was more than he could stand, and so he died!”

 I’m re-launching my personal website, which has been down for several years while I’ve focused on other projects.

 Under “Home,” I’ll publish things that are more suited to a personal blog than to other outlets.
 Topics will include philosophic ideas I find useful, interviews I do, lectures I give, places I go, artworks and performances I love, recipes I love (oh yeah!), and issues I’m mulling over for formal articles, books, or courses.
 It'll be a melting pot of my thoughts, activities, and interests.

 This website will also be home to my new podcast, Under Standing, which is about keeping our ideas connected to reality so they can serve our lives in reality.
 I and occasional guests will discuss cultural trends and underlying causes, individual rights and how to protect them, and principles and strategies for gaining clarity and loving life.
-The first episode will air in May 2023.

 Also on this site is a specialized blog titled “Discord,” where I’ll address significant disagreements (or attacks) among individuals or organizations in the so-called Objectivist movement about which I have relevant knowledge and think speaking up is required for clarity and justice.
 (Hopefully, this particular blog won’t be very active.)